Full-fee and industry guide

 1. Select your semester

-Most students will need to enrol into both semesters 1 and 2 (unless you're enrolling in a one-semester program).
-Repeat steps 1 - 4 for semesters 1 and 2 to enrol for the whole year.
+Don't forget to enrol into both semesters 1 and 2 (unless you're enrolling in a one-semester program).

 2. Select Show classes.